Salesforce terms starting with F

 - FacetDevelopmentBeginner

 In Salesforce, a Facet is a reusable UI building block that injects content into a named region of a parent component.
-Its most common form is the Visualforce tag <apex:facet>, which places markup inside slots like the header, footer, or caption of data components such as <apex:dataTable>, <apex:pageBlockTable>, or <apex:column>.
+Its most common form is the Visualforce tag apex:facet, which places markup inside slots like the header, footer, or caption of data components such as apex:dataTable, apex:pageBlockTable, or apex:column.
+The named-region pattern lets parent components declare extension points without knowing what content the developer will provide.
 The term also appears in Experience Cloud, Einstein Search, and Salesforce CMS, where a facet is a filter panel that lets users narrow a list or search result by category, record type, or custom field value.
+The two meanings are conceptually related (a facet is a slot or filter that focuses content) but operationally distinct: Visualforce facets are markup constructs, search facets are user-facing filter controls.
+Context tells you which is meant.

 View term → - Feature LicenseAdministrationAdvanced